gabinam/fise/docs/WHITEPAPER.md

 2. **Security through diversity** — each app/session/request may use a different rule-set.
 3. **Infinite customization** — salts, offsets, metadata channels, ciphers (optional), assembly strategies.
 4. **Semantic obfuscation** — protect *meaning*, not transport.
 5. **Cheap to run, costly to reverse** — microsecond-level ops; no universal, protocol-level decoder.
+6. **Streaming & Parallel-ready** — rules can be designed block-local, enabling **per-chunk** encode/decode and multi-core execution.

 ---